1995 Cincinnati Reds season

 The 1995 Cincinnati Reds season was the 126th season for the franchise in Major League Baseball, and their 26th and 25th full season at Riverfront Stadium.
 The team won their first-ever National League Central title, and the NLDS in three straight games over the Los Angeles Dodgers before losing the NLCS in four games to the eventual World Series champion Atlanta Braves.
 It was both the last season for manager Davey Johnson and the last (as of 2025) playoff series victory for the Reds.
+It was also their last playoff appearance until the 2010 season.